Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

 3. Inviting and Discrete Outdoor Space

 I'm not a smoker, but my husband is.
 He snubs bars that do not provide a discrete and inviting outdoor space where he can socialize and smoke.
-Having to go out to smoke on the street with cars driving by is a no-no in our book.
-The outdoor space should not only accommodate smokers.
-It should be a place where a large group can gather and talk in nice weather.
+Going out to smoke on the street with cars driving by is a no-no in his book.
+The outdoor space should not only accommodate smokers, however.
+It should also be a place where a large group can gather, relax, and have fun.
+The outdoor space at my "tried and true" not only has ample seating but also a stage where bands regularly perform ---another reason why my hang out is the best!

-Bars, especially small-town bars, sometimes have to be creative to draw a crowd on weeknights.
-The best bars have theme nights to accommodate a wide variety of patrons.
+Bars, especially small-town bars, have to be creative to draw a crowd on weeknights.
+Therefore, the best bars have theme nights and even drink specials that cater to a wide variety of patrons.

-There are lots of other ideas for theme nights: Trivia Night, Karaoke Night, '80s Nights, and more.
+There are tons ideas for theme nights: Trivia Night, Karaoke Night, '80s Nights, and more.
 These themed nights are an excellent way to bring in a regular crowd on what might have otherwise been a slow night.

 5. Extras: Happy Hour Specials, Giveaways, and Apparel

-It's been a long work week.
-Many people like to retreat to their favorite bar on a Friday after work for happy hour.
-The best bars have a gimmick to draw in a large crowd, which makes for a lively atmosphere.
-Whether it's killer drink specials or freebies, going the extra mile is a slam-dunk for bars.
+Whether it's killer drink specials or free munchies, going the extra mile is a slam-dunk for bars.
 And who doesn't like buying a cool t-shirt or hat from their favorite pub?
-Finally, having snacks available is a plus.
-Bargenta not only has free popcorn but also free snack mix at the bar.
-It's the little touches that make a favorite place your favorite and keeps you coming back.
+It's the little touches that make a place your favorite and keep you coming back.

 6. Reasonable Prices